RV AC Capacitor Failure Symptoms in Fort Lauderdale, FL

 Answer each question in order—your path should match the branch chart when it is visible.

-1. Is the compressor attempting to start?
+1. Is the compressor running?

-• No: Check capacitor condition.
+• No: Check the capacitor condition.

-• Yes: Capacitor likely needs replacement.
+• Yes: Capacitor may still be faulty; consider replacement.

-• No: Investigate power supply further.
+• No: Investigate power supply issues.

 Mechanical principles